top of page

 they were currently working multiple jobs, including 17% who held jobs unrelated to teaching

-A 2020 National Education Association survey of 1,309 public school teachers, about additional jobs worked in 2019.
+In a 2020 survey conducted by the National Education Association, 1,309 public school teachers were asked about additional jobs they worked in 2019.

 iv.
 The percentage of teachers in the United States holding a second job